-Although the Women's Assembly founded Brigid's Place in 1996, the papers in this collection span from 1993 to 1999.
+Although the Women's Assembly founded Brigid's Place in 1996, the papers in ththe processed portion of this collection span from 1974 to 2011.
 Some research items date to the late 1980s and early 1990s.
-The papers arrived in five boxes, which split naturally into the two categories of the Women's Assembly and Brigid's Place.
+The original accession of papers arrived in five boxes, which split naturally into the two categories of the Women's Assembly and Brigid's Place.
 The papers were arranged topically and chronologically.

 The largest portion of the papers concern the Women's Assembly and Brigid's Place, which are the first two series of the collection.
 Because the activities of the Women's Assembly quickly became synonymous with Brigid's Place, the papers of the Assembly are included with Brigid's Place beginning with 1996, the year of its foundation.
 Therefore, the papers relating to the Women's Assembly from 1993 through 1995 were placed in the Women's Assembly series.
 All papers from 1996 on are in the Brigid's Place series; however, researchers may note some overlap with 1996, and should check both series for complete documentation.
 These two series contain administrative records; agendas, minutes, notes and fliers for the Rotating Circle and Small Groups; the records of activities, speakers, and ministries for both organizations; and publications.

 Papers filed throughout the collection, but which did not directly relate to the functioning and activities of either Brigid's Place or the Women's Assembly, are arranged into two more series: Christ Church, and Other Related Information.
 The Christ Church series contains various newsletters, minutes, and documents relating to the Christ Church Cathedral, and to other organizations associated with the parish.
 Other Related Information contains information regarding other religious and women's organization not directly tied to Christ Church, as well as various research materials.
 The current organization is primarily topical by series and sub-series, and is either topical or chronological within the sub-series.